sahilverma01210/Rapid-Rush/README.md

 # Rapid-Rush
-Time Trial Car Racing Game built on Unreal Engine 5.1
+Time Trial Car Racing PC Game built on Unreal Engine 5.1 in Low Scalability Settings (Due to Hardware Limitations) using Nanite.
+Built an Open World Environment using assets from Matrix City Sample UE5 Demo, Quixel Bridge and Sketchfab (All assets used in the game including Megascan assets are free to download).
+Created custom blueprints including checkpoints, Timer and modified Vehicle Sample Project for creating Gameplay, Audio and UI.